Boernsman/NeuronExtensionSettings/README.md

 ## Write settings

-~$ neuronextensionsettings --write --wb=115200 --wa=1 --wp=even
+~$ sudo ./neuronextensionsettings --write --wb=115200 --wa=1 --wp=even

 This command writes the settings baudrate 115200, address 1 and parity even to an unconfigured Neuron extesion.
 After a successfull write the extension needs to be restarted.

-*NOTE*: TO change the settings all DIP switches must be set 'off'
+TO change the settings all DIP switches must be set 'off'.
+Only one unconfigured Neuron extension at a time is allowed per bus.

+## More

+Use the help option to display all available options

+~$ ./neuroextensionsettings --help